John Kluge Jr.: Biography

-In 2018, he launched the Refugee Investment Network, a philanthropy that directs private capital to refugee entrepreneurs.
+In 2018, he launched the Refugee Investment Network, a non-profit organization that mobilizes private capital to refugee entrepreneurs and businesses supporting refugees.
 It has secured more than $200 million in commitments as of 2018 and aims to mobilize at least $1 billion in investment by 2030.

+In 2024, he opened Thistlerock Mead Company, the first net-zero meadery (honey winery), located on a regenerative flower farm in Charlottesville, Virginia.